TycheSoftwares/woocommerce-delivery-notes/woocommerce-delivery-notes/readme.txt

 = 4.4.4 (13.10.2018) =

-* Removed the Welcome page of the plugin and also removed the promotioanal notices which were displaying on admin end of WordPress website.
+* Removed the Welcome page of the plugin and also removed the promotional notices which were being displayed on admin end of the WordPress website.

 = 4.4.3 (23.07.2018) =